 The process of listening involves four stages:

 - Sensing: Sensing implies being in tune with the speaker, i.e. the listener is ready and knows that he has to listen.
 It involves the sensory perception of the sound.

 - Interpreting and evaluating: Listening is effective when the receiver transforms the words he hears into ideas.
 Further, the ideas do or do not make sense.
 The receiver of the ideas retains the useful information, sets apart the unnecessary or useless information, and remembers the unclear or incomplete information.

-> - Remembering: Listening tends to be more effective when the message is recorded, i.e. one can take notes or create a picture in his/her mind to keep the same in their memory.
+- Remembering: Recorded message makes the listening more effective.
+In other words, one can take notes or create a picture in his/her mind to keep the same in their memory.
 However, written notes often halt the communication by putting the speaker on alert.

-> - Responding: Spontaneous response by the listener of the message, which reassures the speaker of the message.
+- Responding: Spontaneous response by the listener of the message, which reassures the speaker of the message.
 Further, to get the required information and also clarity about the picture, the listener may ask various questions.